jundalisay/superb/content/en/superphysics/principles/matrix.md

 In this case:
 - the physical disease started to exist through the senses of the Wuhan doctors
 - the metaphysical idea existed in Nature, but not in human minds.
-It only existed in the latter after the scientists established it as a new idea called Novel Coronavirus Disease, later renamed as Covid-19
+It only existed in minds after the scientists established it as a new idea called Novel Coronavirus Disease, later renamed as Covid-19

 This strengthens the fact that physical things are tangible and perceivable through our five senses, while metaphysical things are perceivable through our intellect and feelings.